simonmichael/hledger/hledger/test/errors/README.md

 Notes (see also [#1436][]):

-- the "hledger: " prefix could be dropped later with a bit more effort
-- includes the word "Error" and the error position on line 1
+- line 1 includes "hledger" (dropping this would require some effort), the word "Error", and the error position
 - FILE is the file path
 - LOCATION is `LINE[-ENDLINE][:COLUMN[-ENDCOLUMN]]`
 - EXCERPT is a short visual snippet whenever possible, with the error region highlighted, line numbers, and colour when supported.